 Our Dance Faculty

 The CSU Rankin Arts Center is the Uptown venue for Continuing Education services.
 The CSU Rankin Arts Center serves as a focal point for the arts education in the Uptown area by offering classes in photography and dance.
-This center is the home of the CSU Dance Conservatory and houses multiple dance studios, art studio/classroom space and a fully functioning photography studio.
+This center is the home of the CSU Youth Dance Conservatory and houses multiple dance studios, art studio/classroom space and a fully functioning photography studio.
 View our beautiful Dance Facilities and learn more about the historic Rankin Arts Center.

 Meet our Dance Instructors